Nikoms/phpunit-splitter/README.md

 ```

 It was so cool, but limited to "@group" annotation...
 There are some problems with that:
-* It gives to much power to the human
+* It gives too much power to the human
 * It won't be split equally (timing)
 * If you want to scale more, you have to update "groups" ...
 * ... and by that it means committing code for "nothing"